-When urinary leaks appear, a legitimate question crosses the mind: what disease could be the cause?
-This concern is understandable, but it's important to know that not all leaks indicate serious pathology.
-Sometimes they result from a treatable benign condition, sometimes they're the consequence of normal aging of certain organs.
+When urinary leaks appear, a legitimate question crosses the mind: what could actually be causing this?
+That concern is completely understandable — but it's important to know that not every leak points to something serious.
+Some result from a treatable benign condition; others are a natural consequence of aging.
+Either way, you're not alone, and answers exist.

-Urinary incontinence is not a disease itself, but rather a symptom that can reveal different pathologies.
-Understanding the possible medical causes allows not only better diagnostic orientation, but also treatment adaptation and choice of most appropriate protections.
-From prostate diseases to neurological disorders, to medication side effects, let's explore together the different pathologies that can cause urinary leaks in men.
+Urinary incontinence is not a disease in itself, but rather a symptom that can reflect several different underlying conditions.
+Understanding the possible medical causes helps with diagnostic orientation, guides treatment decisions, and informs the choice of the most appropriate protection.
+From prostate conditions to neurological disorders to medication side effects, here's a clear look at the pathologies most commonly linked to urinary leaks in men.

 Prostate Diseases with Appropriate Men's Incontinence Boxer